 Essential tremor (ET)

-Most cases of ET fall into the following four categories:
+Most cases of essential tremor fall into the following four categories:

 - Mild tremor, which produces no functional or psychological disability/handicap and does not require treatment.